-(Semester/Year)
+(SEMESTER/YEAR)

 PREREQUISITE: Video Production I or teacher approval.
-This course builds on the skills from Video I. Students will create a weekly show for Morning Announcements and develop skills in long-form production.
-The class will select and produce at least one production project that focus on the Wheeling community.
+This course builds on the skills from Video I .
+Students will create a weekly show for Morning Announcements and develop skills in long-form production.
+The class will select and produce at least one production project that focuses on the Wheeling community.
 All projects are created using the current versions of Adobe Premiere and Adobe After Effects, which are professional level programs.
 Students will serve as the crew for streaming school events and sporting events via the NFHS Network (required 6 events per semester) and work a number of days on morning announcements.

-DIGITAL MEDIA
+DIGITAL MEDIA 0.5 CREDIT